ustwo/bdd-crossplatform-apps/docs/setup.md

  * Ruby and RubyGems
  * Node

-Once the basic dependencies are installed, please run:
+Once the basic dependencies are in place please run:

  * ```gem install bundler```
  * ```bundle```